 One might ask, if highlights are all about partial coloring, then what are full highlights.
 How does it differ from partial highlights?
 To answer your questions, these two types of highlighting mainly differ in the amount of the hair they color.

 Partial highlights, as the name suggests, only cover partial sections of your hair whereas full highlights add color throughout your hair.
 As a result, partial highlights give your hair accented color and layer while full done highlights it gives your hair a total make-over.

-To fully understand the concept of partial and full highlights, let’s break down the two in terms of their differences
+To fully understand the concept of partial vs full highlights, let’s break down the two in terms of their differences

 |PARTIAL HIGHLIGHTS||FULL HIGHLIGHTS|